-For the 2012 financial year (effective 1 July 2011), non-executive directors received a fee of A\$45,000 (inclusive of superannuation), the members of the Audit Committee and Remuneration Committee also received an additional A\$5,000 for their roles.
+For the 2013 financial year, non-executive directors received a fee of A\$45,000 (inclusive of superannuation).
+Members of the Audit Committee and Remuneration Committee also received an additional A\$5,000 for their roles on each of those Committees.
 The additional payments recognise the additional time commitment by non-executive directors who serve on committees.

 The non-executive directors are not entitled to receive retirement benefits.
 Non-executive directors, at the discretion of the Board, may participate in the Option Plan, subject to the usual approvals required by shareholders.
-However, the Board has noted the concerns of shareholders regarding the issue of share options to non-executive directors and will balance the cost benefit of issuing share options to attract and retain quality directors against paying higher fixed directors' fees.
+The Board is aware of the issue of share options to non-executive directors and will continue to balance the cost and benefit of issuing share options to attract and retain quality directors against paying higher fixed directors' fees.